garfix/nli-go/doc/manual/application-user/use.md

 You can use the executable as you would use any command-line application.

-Use nli to answer a question, based on a configuration stored in a JSON config file.
-It returns a JSON string with the answer and / or an error.
+The following call uses `nli` to answer the question "What does the box contain?", based on a configuration stored in a JSON config file and storing its dialog context (spanning multiple sentences) in a session file in `./sessions/123.json`

 ```
-./nli -c "../resources/blocks/config.json" "Pick up the box"
+./nli -s 123 -c "../resources/blocks/config.json" "What does the box contain?"
 ```

-the response could be:
+the response is a JSON string, that looks like this:

 ~~~
 {